freeCodeCamp/freeCodeCamp/guide/english/blockchain/index.md

 As of 2016, blockchain 2.0 implementations continue to require an off-chain oracle to access any "external data or events based on time or market conditions to interact with the blockchain."

+In May 2018, Gartner found that only 1% of CIOs indicated any kind of blockchain adoption within their organisations, and only 8% of CIOs were in the short-term ‘planning or [looking at] active experimentation with blockchain.

 #### Sources
 1. [Bettina Warburg, "How the blockchain will radically transform the economy", *TED Talks*, December 8, 2016](https://youtu.be/RplnSVTzvnU?t=213)